Skip to main content

 Certain column characteristics are displayed without requiring a full analysis.
 These are collected from the metadata imported during the Import meta data process and reflect the available data at that stage.

-Statistics are gathered on the data in the columns.
+After an Analyze run, statistics are gathered from the data in the columns and displayed.

 Filtering